romi/plantdb/README.md

 API documentation for the `plantdb` library is available at: [https://romi.github.io/plantdb/](https://romi.github.io/plantdb/)

 ### `plantdb.commons`
-Core shared library for the ROMI (Robotics for Microfarms) plant database ecosystem.
+Core shared library for the ROMI plant database ecosystem.

 This package provides common utilities and base functionality used by both server and client components.